 Dark Is Not Evil: The inhabitants of the Black Lodge could not by any stretch of the imagination be called good (they eat pain and suffering, after all) but some of them do help Cooper with his investigation on numerous occasions.

-By contrast, Gerard, who is inhabited by a much more benevolent spirit.
+By contrast, Gerard and the old bellhop, who are inhabited by much more benevolent spirits.
 Maybe.

 Demoted to Extra: Johnny Horne, Audrey's brother, appears in a few early episodes before disappearing until a late season 2 cameo.